maxrisher/calendarthat-v2-chrome-extension/README_FOR_FIREFOX.md

 # CalendarThat Browser Extension

-This is the source code for the CalendarThat browser extension, which allows users to highlight text on any webpage and convert it into calendar events.

 ## Project Structure

-The extension is built to work on both Chrome and Firefox browsers with a shared codebase:
+The extension is built to work on both Chrome and Firefox with a shared codebase:

 - `src/` - Source code files
 - `src/manifest/` - Browser-specific manifest files